Jump to:

 Environmental

 Indoor environmental hazards, including broken furniture or lamps, flooring issues, and other tripping hazards inside the home, may be an important indicator for an elevated risk of falls as older adults spend most of their time inside the home.
 Older women tend to fall more indoors, and older men fall more outdoors.
-Evaluation, identification and removal of environmental hazards in the home should be done by trained individuals and is recommended to help prevent falls, although study results are mixed.6,14 A recent randomized clinical trial found no evidence that an occupational therapist-delivered home assessment and modification reduced falls in community-dwelling people aged 65 years and over compared with usual care.22 However, a recent systematic review found that home/environmental interventions can be effective in reducing the number of individuals who fall and the frequency of falls in community-dwelling people aged 65 and over.
-The literature suggests that using slip-resistant flooring, adequate lightning, appropriate furniture, and an adequate and convenient layout2,23 may be the most helpful modifications.24 Also, one study suggests the importance of a gender-specific environmental context of older adults and evidence regarding a differential effect of environmental factors on falls for women and men, which could potentially be used for environmental and gender specific educational interventions to prevent falls.23
+Evaluation, identification and removal of environmental hazards in the home should be done by trained individuals and is recommended to help prevent falls, although study results are mixed.6,13,18 The literature suggests that using slip-resistant flooring, adequate lightning, appropriate furniture, and an adequate and convenient layout,21 may be the most helpful modifications.1,19,20, The importance of a gender-specific environmental context of older adults has also been suggested and evidence regarding a differential effect of environmental factors on falls for women and men could potentially be used for gender-specific educational interventions to prevent falls.21

 Social role and social support system

-The older person’s living situation and social support may significantly impact their fall risk.
+The living situation and social support of an older adult may significantly impact their fall risk.
 Supportive, attentive family, friends, neighbors and/or caregivers may assist in reducing falls.

 However, this may result in significant caregiver burden if 24-hour supervision and/or assistance with ambulation, ADLs, shopping, housekeeping, and financial oversight are required.
 Telecommunication alarm devices can facilitate safety.